guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <img width="500" alt="ESP32-C6-WROOM-1" src="https://github.com/user-attachments/assets/c580d0eb-c7f6-480c-9d7d-152ecd95c489" />

 You can optionally connect a [SSD1306 128x32 0.91-inch OLED display module](https://www.amazon.com/dp/B0GX9245FD) to this board.
 One might even connect the OLED display only during setup and troubleshooting.
-Support for adding a display is already in my hardware-c6.yaml file.
+Support for adding a display is already in the hardware-c6.yaml file.
+See that file to learn which pins need to be connected for the display.

 <img width="636" height="222" alt="0 91-inch OLED display module" src="https://github.com/user-attachments/assets/49b91c07-67c8-4109-bf33-dbb260e0f5d2" />